by Lori Brown, on Dec 22, 2022 2:45:00 PM

 - Loans or salary advances.

-Tennessee does not have any laws regarding overtime pay.
+Tennessee does not have any laws regarding overtime pay, which means federal overtime laws apply.
 To understand the federal overtime law, employers should review the overtime pay rules under the Fair Labor Standards Act (FLSA).

 Tennessee "Mini-COBRA" / State Health Care Continuation